farchettiensis/farchettiensis/README.md

 ### About me

+I'm a full-stack software developer with nearly 2 years of professional experience.
+My expertise includes Node.js (Express and Nest), Angular, JavaScript, TypeScript, and Java (versions 8, 11, 17+) using Spring Boot, Spring Web, Spring Security, and Spring MVC.
+I have extensive experience in both front-end and back-end development, including integration with external APIs and working with ORMs like Django ORM, TypeORM, and Hibernate (JPA).

+Additionally, I have knowledge in Python, Django, Bash, Linux, Git and Docker.
+I hold a C2 English proficiency certification (CPE) from the University of Cambridge and have B2 proficiency in French and Spanish.

-I'm a junior full-stack software developer.
-My expertise includes JS, TS, Angular, and Java.
-Currently studying Systems Analysis and Development (undergraduate).
+Currently studying Systems Analysis and Development (undergraduate degree).

 ##
 <br>